Director of Research & Development | Dr. Marc Penn

 He maintains his work as a practicing cardiologist and Director of the Cardiovascular Medicine Fellowship at the Summa Health Heart and Vascular Institute in Akron, OH and is Professor of Medicine and Integrative Medical Sciences at Northeast Ohio Medical University where he leads the Skirball Laboratory for Cardiovascular Cellular Therapeutics.
 Dr. Penn has adjunct appointments at Case Western Reserve University in the Department of Biomedical Engineering and the Bioengineering Center at Cleveland State University.

 Dr. Penn’s extensive research background has led to key discoveries in cardiovascular medicine as well as findings in diagnostics and drug delivery systems for the treatment of cardiovascular disease, including strategies to optimize gene and stem cell therapy for regeneration of myocardial tissue.
 He is an active inventor, serial entrepreneur and is internationally recognized as an expert in the translation of scientific research to clinical populations to impact patient outcomes.

-In addition to his role at Okyanos, Dr. Penn serves as CEO and Chief Medical Officer for Black Beret Life Sciences, providing oversight and management of the life sciences investments of the Bosarge Family Office and the executive teams of the portfolio companies in the areas of regenerative medicine, anti-aging and immune therapies.
+In addition to his role at Okyanos, Dr. Penn is CEO of Black Beret Life Sciences, providing oversight and management of the life sciences investments of the Bosarge Family Office and the executive teams of the portfolio companies in the areas of regenerative medicine, anti-aging and immune therapies.